SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0 -> 100)``

-    Alters where the generated spiral will end, a spiral at 100% will always reach the corner of the image.
+    Alters where the generated spiral will end.
+A spiral at 100% will always reach the corner of the image.

     **Quick Tip:** You can adjust the Spiral Size after the drawing has been generated with the Shapes Slider.